DEAP/deap/doc/examples/pso_basic.rst

 Conclusion
 ==========

-The full PSO basic example can be found here_.
+The full PSO basic example can be found

 This is a video of the algorithm in action, plotted with matplotlib_.
 The red dot represents the best solution found so far.